flor14/shinyssd/README.md

 # Acknowledgements

-We wish to thank the R comunity, R-Ladies and Las de Sistemas for their help and support.
+We wish to thank the R community, R-Ladies and Las de Sistemas for their help and support.

 # References